People Think Kylie Jenner Might Already Be Engaged

-Kylie Jenner and Khloé Kardashian still haven't confirmed (or denied) the reports that they're both pregnant, though that hasn't stopped fans from speculating wildly about the rumors.
-Lately, though, there's another rumor about Jenner and her boyfriend, Travis Scott — fans think the couple might already be engaged.
+Kylie Jenner and Khloé Kardashian still haven't confirmed (or denied) the reports that they're both pregnant, though that hasn't stopped fans from speculating wildly about the rumours.
+Lately, though, there's another rumour about Jenner and her boyfriend, Travis Scott — fans think the couple might already be engaged.

 Jenner's been spotted wearing a diamond ring on her left hand, and fans don't think it's a coincidence.
 The diamond-encrusted pink butterfly ring covers multiple fingers on that hand, including her ring finger; she's been seen wearing it in several of her Snapchat videos and Instagram posts.
 And fans think the butterfly is a nod to Jenner's relationship with Travis Scott, since the couple has matching butterfly tattoos.
 (Many believe the couple got inked together shortly after finding out the alleged pregnancy news.)
 Still, Jenner hasn't actually said that the ring was a gift from Scott.